 The Arabs expressed disapproval in November 1918 at the parade marking the first anniversary of the Balfour Declaration.

 The Muslim-Christian Association protested the carrying of new "white and blue banners with two inverted triangles in the middle."

 They drew the attention of the authorities to the serious consequences of any political implications in raising the banners.

-Chaim Weizmann and Nahum Sokolov. the principle Zionist leaders based in London, had asked for the reconstitution of Palestine as "the" Jewish national home.
+Chaim Weizmann and Nahum Sokolov. the principal Zionist leaders based in London had asked for the reconstitution of Palestine as "the" Jewish national home.

-As such, the declaration fell short Zionist expectations.
+As such, the declaration fell short of Zionist expectations.

-British public and government opinion became increasingly less favorable to the commitment that had been made to Zionist policy.
+The British public and government opinion became increasingly less favorable to the commitment that had been made to the Zionist policy.

 In February 1992, Winston Churchill telegraph Herbert Samuel asking for cuts in expenditure.

 Immediately following the publication of the declaration Germany entered negotiations with Turkey to put forward counter-proposals.